RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mget.md

 ---

-Get the last samples matching a specific filter
+Get the sample with the highest timestamp from each time series matching a specific filter

 [Examples](#examples)